-Yes, productivity relates to many of these components, but at the end of the day, nothing of this is important if you do not have the infrastructure to support your next moves and promotes you a bit closet to your goals.
+Yes, productivity relates to many of these components, but at the end of the day, nothing of this is important if you do not have the infrastructure to support your next moves and promotes you a bit closer to your goals.

-How to be important if my vision is to help the people around me to find their true help, if I could not define my strategies and my ways on how to do that and multiply it many times over.
-Or how I would be ready to save myself from a business problem or crisis if I had not designed and documenting the operations I can follow step-by-step to save the day (and of course I had not designed them in a more “cool” way, outside from the “hit of the moment”).
+How to be important if my vision is to help the people around me to find their true help if I could not define my strategies and my ways on how to do that and multiply it many times over.
+Or how I would be ready to save myself from a business problem or crisis if I had not designed and documented the operations I can follow step-by-step to save the day (and of course I had not designed them in a more “cool” way, outside from the “hit of the moment”).

 My Preferred Ways Of Extended Productivity

 As a consultant I work in many different environments, with different people and applications, trying to help them do more efficient their work.

 I use much application either because of my clients, insist on using something, or just because I have certain working mannerisms (developed over a long time period and help me to various situations) like my note-taking habits in analog media, which I’d like to keep on use.

 I consider myself as an overachiever and I want to have “tangible” results in my life and work because this permits me to develop certain energy and time margins to do other things (like exercising, sketching, reading, meditating, etc.) and keep a life-work balance.

 At the end of the day, though you know that you have to relay to a small sub-set of approaches and tools which will support your activities and efforts in the long run.

 For me, this “trust” is the result of a selection process which helps me to filter out applications and tools does not fit my workflow and working life and keep the things I find of importance.